tvlgiao/bc-chiara-docs/docs/faqs.md

 ## Show the related products when Frequently Bought Together is enabled

 If you want to show the related products for a specific products while Products Frequently Bought Together feature is enabled, follow the instruction below.
+Frequently Bought Together is also hidden for these products.

 1. Create a custom field with name `ShowRelatedProducts` with value = `1` in a specific product.